alevenberg/nyx-crossword/README.md

         - Give execute permissions: `chmod 755 scrape-day.sh`
         - Run script: `./scrape-day.sh 2019-01-01`
     - Also, you can change the logging level to logging.WARNING, logging.INFO, logging.DEBUG, or logging.ERROR
-    - Must run with python 3.7 or later or else argument will not parse correctly as described [here](https://stackoverflow.com/questions/25470844/specify-format-for-input-arguments-argparse-python/25470943)
+    - *Must run with python 3.7 or later*, if not the command line argument will not parse correctly as described [here](https://stackoverflow.com/questions/25470844/specify-format-for-input-arguments-argparse-python/25470943)

 5. The csv file will be found in `./data/crossword-clues-from-2019-10-01-to-2019-10-31.csv`